| Title: | Efficient Plotting of Large-Sized Data |

 Emiel Deprost [copyright holder]

-tracesIt is used by registering in a shiny
+plotly tracesIt is used by registering in a shiny application.

 session |